flarkflarkflark/Stemperator/scripts/bitwig/README_Bitwig_Setup.txt

         * Other: Output 7-8

 3. Disable Source Track Output
-   - On the original Stemperator track, disable master output
+   - On the original STEMperator track, disable master output
    - This prevents double audio (stems + original mix)

 ================================================================================
 METHOD 3: Import Stem Files (Offline Workflow)
 ================================================================================

-If you've exported stems using Stemperator standalone:
+If you've exported stems using STEMperator standalone:

-1. Use Stemperator standalone to separate stems
+1. Use STEMperator standalone to separate stems
    - Export stems to a folder

 2. In Bitwig: